 As we journey through Easter, I hope you'll join me and others in continuing to read Peter Gomes' The Scandalous Gospel.
 You're welcome to join us at any point.
-Please read the concluding chapter in preparation for our next class.
+Please read Chapter 9 in preparation for our next class.